randy-chen/CIS-422-Group-Project-1/Other_Files/README.md

-## This is the Other_files folder for the Team Builder Project.
+## This is the Other_Files folder for the Team Builder Project.

 Please refer to the [README](https://github.com/tjlagrow/CIS-422-Group-Project-1/blob/master/README.md) in the root directory.
 This will help you install, navigate, understand, and use this wonderful piece of software!